UU-Human-Evolution/1MB335/Lab3.md

 Aligning this set of mitochondrial genomes is a computationally intensive task.

 In order to execute MAFFT, just type `mafft`.
+You will be asked several questions, among others:
+- the input file name (type in the fasta file you prepared),
-You will be asked several questions, among others: the input file name, the output file name (include the file extension, `.fasta` in this case), output file format, algorithm.
-For the algorithm, choose `FFT-NS-1 (fast)`.
+- the output file name (type in the name of the fasta file you want to be called after alignment and include the file extension, `.fasta` in this case),
+- output file format (sorted fasta),
+- algorithm (choose `FFT-NS-1 (fast)`).

 Once you have chosen all the options, the corresponding command-line will be printed on the screen.